muadib24/ansible-otc/DNS.md

 ![OTC API](/pictures/otc-dns-api.png)

-Docmentation can you found at https://docs.otc.t-systems.com/en-us/dns_dld/index.html
+Documentation can you found at https://docs.otc.t-systems.com/en-us/dns_dld/index.html

 Let's start to implement some DNS entries via API.
 We will do this with Ansible.